tumikole/tumi/_posts/2021-03-17-github-pages.md

 -You create repository.
 -Make sure your repository matches exactly your username, otherwise it wont work.
--Open Terminal by pressing keyboard shotcuts (Ctrl+Alt+T) -Therefore you clone your repository.
+-Open Terminal by pressing keyboard shotcuts (Ctrl+Alt+T) -Therefore you clone your repository to your local host/matchine.
 -Enter the project folder and add an index.html file.
 -git status
 -git Add
 -git commit
 -git push for changes you've made.

--

 #### git status